Competency-based Interview Questions

 - For technical interview questions consult a recruitment manager.
-They can suggest you questions like “Describe a challenging project you managed from start to finish.”
+They can suggest to you questions like “Describe a challenging project you managed from start to finish.”
 Or you can also ask more generic questions like, “Share about a time you went against a company policy.”

 - You can ask competency-based interview questions in more than one round of the recruitment process.
 Determine skills required for the open position and use the apt questions to screen candidates from the first round.
 You could also include competency-based questions in your written assignment.

 - If you will be including competency-based questions in your interview, make sure you update the candidates about the same.
-Tell them how the interview process will look like and what type of questions can be asked.
+Tell them what the interview process will look like and what type of questions can be asked.
 This will give them a chance to prepare their answers.

 - Quick, generic answers: Competency-based interview questions allow you to know about real-life examples that exhibit the candidate’s skills.
 If a candidate fails to describe specific situations or gives generic answers, like “I am cooperative,” they are probably avoiding the question

 - Contrary answers: A candidate may claim they have strong collaborative skills.
 But if they describe a few situations where they were having difficulty working in a team or seniors, they may be lying.
-Look for candidates who demonstrate a steady behavior, someone who enjoys working in a team or someone who is great at building bonds and performs well in a team.
+Look for candidates who demonstrate steady behavior, someone who enjoys working in a team or someone who is great at building bonds and performs well in a team.

 - Self-centered answers: Candidates generally promote their strengths during the interview.
-But, if they don’t give credit to team members or manager’s approach for their success, they may have problems working with others.
+But, if they don’t give credit to team members or managers approach for their success, they may have problems working with others.